 - Range of metal bandsaws and woodworking machinery.

-JCB Academy was officially opened by The Prince of Wales and The Duchess of Cornwall, you can read more about the opening on the BBC news site here.
-It’s now in its second academic year of training a new generation of engineers and business leaders – something we’re proud to have been a part of.
+JCB Academy was officially opened by The Prince of Wales and The Duchess of Cornwall, you can read about that on the BBC news site.
+It’s now in its second academic year of training a new generation of engineers and business leaders, something we’re proud to have been a part of.